Old Sarum: Norman period

 A motte-and-bailey castle was built by 1069, three years after the Norman Conquest.
 The castle was held directly by the Norman kings; its castellan was generally also the sheriff of Wiltshire.
 In 1075, the Council of London established Herman as the first bishop of Salisbury (Seriberiensis episcopus), uniting his former sees of Sherborne and Ramsbury into a single diocese which covered the counties of Dorset, Wiltshire, and Berkshire.
 He and Saint Osmund began the construction of the first Salisbury cathedral but neither lived to see its completion in 1092.
 Osmund was a cousin of William the Conqueror and Lord Chancellor of England; he was responsible for the codification of the Sarum Rite, the compilation of the Domesday Book, and—after centuries of advocacy from Salisbury's bishops—was finally canonized by Pope Callixtus III in 1457.

-The Domesday Book was probably presented to William I at Old Sarum in 1086, the same year he convened the prelates, nobles, sheriffs, and knights of his dominions there to pay him homage by the Oath of Salisbury.
+The Domesday Book was probably presented to William the Conqueror at Old Sarum in 1086, the same year he convened the prelates, nobles, sheriffs, and knights of his dominions there to pay him homage by the Oath of Salisbury.
 Two other national councils were held there: one by William Rufus in 1096 and another by Henry I in 1116, which has sometimes been described as the first English Parliament.
 William Rufus confirmed its bishop in various additional sources of income, which were later confirmed by Henry II.

 The cathedral was consecrated on 5 April 1092 but suffered extensive damage in a storm, traditionally said to have occurred only five days later.
 Bishop Roger was a close ally of Henry I who served as his viceroy during the king's absence to Normandy and directed the royal administration and exchequer along with his extended family.
 He refurbished and expanded Old Sarum's cathedral in the 1110s.
 This work ultimately doubled the cathedral's length and involved the large-scale levelling of the ecclesiastical district in the northwest quadrant of the town.
 He began work on a royal palace during the 1130s, prior to his arrest by Henry's successor Stephen.
 This palace was long thought to have been the small structure whose ruins are located in the small central bailey; it may, however, have been the large palace recently discovered in the southeast quadrant of the outer bailey.
 This palace was 170 × 65 m, surrounded a large central courtyard, and had walls up to 3 m thick.
 A 60 m room was probably a great hall and there seems to have been a large tower.
 At the time of Roger's arrest by King Stephen, the bishop administered the castle on the king's behalf; it was thereafter allowed to fall into disrepair but the sheriff and castellan continued to administer the area under the king's authority.